mohammed-ihtisham/unwindr-ai-feature/README.md

 - Check internet connection
 - Ensure API access is enabled in Google AI Studio

+### "Contradiction violation"
+- This is expected behavior for conflicting preferences
+- User will be prompted to resolve the conflict manually

 ### Build Issues
 - Use `npm run build` to compile TypeScript
 - Check that all dependencies are installed with `npm install`

 ## Next Steps

-Try extending the DayPlanner:
+Try extending the InterestFilter:
-- Add weekly scheduling
-- Implement activity categories
-- Add location information
+- Add location-based filtering
 - Create a web interface
-- Add conflict resolution strategies
-- Implement recurring activities
+- Integrate with real place databases (Google Maps API)

 ## Resources